unfaiyted/faiyt.dev/README.md

 ## Faiyt.dev

-I wanted to have a hub that I can use to manage and deploy my various projects This project uses [Create React App](https://github.com/facebook/create-react-app).
+I wanted to have a hub that I can use to manage and deploy my various projects.
+It has the various dockerfile information to deploy the other projects: (ADD PROJECT LINKS) This project uses [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts